Camera Tracking

 - Tick the checkbox to apply values again.

-Toggle smooth receive time
+Toggle receive time smoothing

-To toggle receive time smoothing, check or uncheck the ‘Smooth receive time’ box in the tracking source.
+Section titled “Toggle receive time smoothing”To toggle receive time smoothing, check or uncheck the Smooth receive time box in the tracking source.
 Turning this one should result in smoother tracking data, but may add a small amount of latency.

 Troubleshooting

-What should I do if the logs contain ‘Attempted to access tracking data beyond end of buffer’?
+Section titled “Troubleshooting”What should I do if the logs contain ‘Attempted to access tracking data beyond end of buffer’?

-We dynamically adjust the point at which we look back in the buffer to find smooth data, based on the history of tracking data receive times.
+Section titled “What should I do if the logs contain ‘Attempted to access tracking data beyond end of buffer’?”We dynamically adjust the point at which we look back in the buffer to find smooth data, based on the history of tracking data receive times.
 You may occasionally see this message if tracking data comes in later than expected.
 You should find that the message stops after a second or two as the buffer lookup updates dynamically to account for the latest data.
-If this error appears constantly, there is either a bug in d3 or the tracking data is not reliable.
+If this error appears constantly, then most likely the incoming tracking data is not reliable.
+Double-check the sender device and network routes to resolve the problem.
+If the issue persists, please take a Device Recording and send it to Disguise support for further investigation.

 How do I read the tracking smoothing graph?

-New tracking smoothing graphs have been added to help debug tracking issues.
+Section titled “How do I read the tracking smoothing graph?”New tracking smoothing graphs have been added to help debug tracking issues.
 The lines in the graph can be interpreted as follows:

 -